Lung cancer staging: Lung cancer

-Lung cancer is responsible for 1.3 million deaths worldwide annually, and is the most common cause of cancer-related death in men and the second most common in women.
-The most common cause of lung cancer is long-term exposure to tobacco smoke.
-Lung cancer in non-smokers, who account for approximately 15% of cases, is often attributed to a combination of genetic factors, radon gas, asbestos, and air pollution.
+Lung cancer is responsible for 1.3 million deaths worldwide annually and is the most common cause of cancer-related death in men and the second most common in women.
+According to the World Health Organization, lung cancer was responsible for approximately 10 million deaths in 2020.
+The most common cause of lung cancer is long-term exposure to tobacco smoke, and the carcinogens are typically found in cigarettes.
+In the United States, around 80%-90% of lung cancer deaths are among cigarette smokers.
+Lung cancer in non-smokers, who account for approximately 15% of cases, is often attributed to a combination of genetic factors, and exposure to radon gas, asbestos, and air pollution.
 The main types of lung cancer are non-small cell lung carcinoma and small cell lung carcinoma, the two being distinguished histologically as well as by how they are treated; non-small cell lung carcinoma is primarily treated with surgery if feasible, while small cell lung carcinoma is more frequently treated with chemotherapy and radiation.

-The diagnosis of lung cancer is based on chest radiograph and computer tomography (CT) scans, and is confirmed by biopsy.
+The diagnosis of lung cancer is based on chest radiograph and computed tomography (CT) scans, and is confirmed by biopsy.
 Biopsy is usually performed via bronchoscopy or CT-guided biopsy.
 Treatment and prognosis depend upon the histological type of cancer, the stage, and the patient's performance status.
 Treatments include surgery, chemotherapy, and radiotherapy.

 Pattern of progression

 Lung cancer can start in various portions of the lung.
 From there it spreads in fairly predictable pattern.
-Typically, if lung cancer spreads, it first goes to close by lymph nodes, followed by lymph nodes further away located between the lungs in a space called the mediastinum.
+Typically, if lung cancer spreads, it first goes to nearby lymph nodes, followed by lymph nodes further away located between the lungs in a space called the mediastinum.
 In the mediastinum, the lung cancer tends at first to stay on the side where the original tumor started.
 Once it crosses the mediastinal midline, it denotes more advanced, surgically unresectable disease.
-Lung cancer can also spread to distant organs, for example, the liver or adrenal glands, which constitutes the most advanced stage of the disease called stage IV.
+Lung cancer can also spread to distant organs, such as the liver or adrenal glands, which constitutes the most advanced stage of the disease called stage IV.